-Islands and lagoons, inside a volcano crater, inside an island.
-Since we saw the documentary “É Na Terra Não é Na Lua” (“It’s the Earth Not the Moon”), our curiosity to know Corvo, the smallest and most remote island of the Azores, has been increasing.
-When the time finally came to set foot on it, we discovered that it hides a treasure inside: Caldeirão is one of the most beautiful landscapes of the whole archipelago.
-It was one of the most special islands in our 2-month trip in the Azores and beyond being an island to be visited, it is an island to be lived, if you give it the time it deserves.
+Islands and lagoons, inside a volcanic crater, inside an island.
+Ever since we saw the documentary “É Na Terra Não é Na Lua” (“It’s the Earth Not the Moon”), our curiosity to explore Corvo, the smallest and most remote island in the Azores, has been growing.
+When the time finally came to set foot on it, we discovered that it hides a treasure within: the Caldeirão is one of the most beautiful landscapes in the entire archipelago.
+It was one of the most special islands on our 2-month trip in the Azores (and one we revisited on our trip to the Azores in 2025), and beyond being an island to visit, it is an island to be experienced—if you give it the time it deserves.

 Caldeirão, one of the most incredible landscapes of our 2-month Azores trip.
 Photo by Randomtrip.
 All rights reserved.